 The running sheet

 An informal but invaluable aid to proceedings in committee of the whole, the running sheet is a marshalled list of circulated amendments for the guidance of the chair and participating senators and their advisers.
 Running sheets give a brief description of each amendment or group of amendments and provide a suggested order of proceeding.
-They also highlight where circulated amendments may conflict with one another and if amendments are consequential on others being agreed to.
+They also highlight conflicts between circulated amendments and whether amendments are consequential on others being agreed to.
 They are prepared only if complex amendments are circulated by two or more senators.
 If further or revised amendments are circulated, running sheets are updated, if practicable, to reflect the changes.
-Running sheets are commonly available online via links in the Dynamic Red.
+Running sheets are available online via the Dynamic Red.
 Copies may be obtained from the Senate Table Office or Chamber Attendants and are easily identified because they are printed on grey, A4 sized paper.

-For further information about the legislative process, see Brief Guide No. 16—Consideration of legislation, Brief Guide No. 17—Debating legislation under time limits and Brief Guide No. 18—Communications between the Houses - dealing with messages.
+For further information about the legislative process, see Guide No. 16—Consideration of legislation, Guide No. 17—Debating legislation under time limits and Guide No. 18—Communication between the Houses – dealing with messages.

-Procedural scripts are provided, as required, to assist senators to transact business.
-They may relate to the giving of notices of motion, the discovery of formal business (see Brief Guide No. 8—Notices of motion), the introduction of bills (see Brief Guide No. 16—Consideration of legislation), the suspension of standing orders (see Brief Guide No. 5—Suspension of standing orders), the presentation of reports or other common or uncommon procedures.
+Procedural scripts are provided to senators, as required, to assist them to transact business in the Senate.
+They may relate to the giving of notices of motion, the discovery of formal business (see Guide No. 8—Notices of motion), the introduction of bills (see Guide No. 16—Consideration of legislation), the suspension of standing orders (see Guide No. 5—Suspension of standing orders), the presentation of reports, or other common or uncommon procedures.

 A document, based on the Red, together with other briefings and updates as required, is also provided to the President, Deputy President and the Temporary Chairs of Committees to assist them in the chair.